About Hedera Felix

 Managing Editor: Simone Hutchinson

-Assistant Editors: Pamela Clarke and Richard Taylor
+Editors: Pamela Clarke and Richard Taylor

 Web Support: Oort Systems

-Hedera Felix would be interested to hear from like-minded enterprises and individuals to discuss proposals for making interesting things happen, such as events and collaborative publications.
+Hedera Felix is interested to hear from like-minded enterprises and individuals to discuss proposals for making interesting things happen, such as events and collaborative publications.

 Hedera Felix was invited to write a text for a cinema programme being presented at Tyneside Cinema in Newcastle by Glasgow-based moving image curator, Marcus Jack of Transit Arts earlier this summer.
 The programme was called Beyond Cataclysm and presented a selection of artists’ films that engaged with ideas of the post-human landscape.
 This theme was inspired by the eco-feminist subtext in John Wyndham’s novel, Day of the Triffids.
 To accompany the two-parter screening, We provided a short essay on two major speculative fiction trilogies that explore concerns with the post-human landscape, and especially capitalism’s relation to the ecosystem, and the human position within that relation.